TomPace101/nanopore_diffusion/notes.md

 Or maybe we allow the 'equation' argument to be more than just a string.
 Maybe that's where we specify what is and is not included in the equation.
 Maybe there's even a way to allow customizations to contribute equation terms.

+Or maybe one allowed "equation" is 'builder', which allows the equation terms to be specified in the conditions field.
+Maybe "equation" should be changed to 'sim_module' for clarity.

+In fact, more generally, we'd like to be able to build models up from commands, similar to the way the data extraction takes place.
+That makes the input files something like a DSL.
+Which ultimately means what we want is a library of tools, which we can call from a python script.
+So we're just creating abstractions on top of FEniCS.
+And yet, we do still need data files.
+Where do we draw the line between code and data?

+To some extent, that's what the simulator modules already do.
+And it's what the most recent notebooks do as well.
+For right now, just focus on tools to make doing those things easier.

+This will also require doing some verification of the input.
+Check to make sure there are sufficient equations for each unknown, etc.
+How could that be done?
+For example, anything that doesn't have a diffusion constant must be involved in a reaction equation.
+And vice-versa.

+Maybe as a first step, we just need to make it easier for simulator modules to construct weak forms.
+Toward this end, a "library" of weak forms might be helpful.
+But they'd need to be functions, instead of UFL forms, to be passed in arguments such as the TrialFunction or Function, and TestFunction.

 # Fick's Law with Reactions
 - DONE: set up an example problem (in debug, I guess, base it on debug03)